 In addition to numerous presentations at academic gatherings, the COMPAUL project hosted two international conferences at Birmingham.
 The first, in March 2015, brought together a range of world-leading text-critical and commentary specialists in order to focus on the significance of commentaries for the biblical text.
 This led to the publication of a landmark volume, Commentaries, Catenae and Biblical Tradition, which not only presents ground-breaking original research on Greek and Latin commentaries but also considers the only known commentary to survive in the Gothic language and provides an initial checklist of Coptic and Ethiopic catenae.
 The second conference associated with the project was the Sixth British Patristics Conference, held in September 2016.
 More than one hundred scholars of early Christianity, from sixteen countries, gathered in Birmingham in the last month of the project for the final presentations of research by members of the project team as well as many other papers on related themes.

 The outputs of the project include over eighty electronic transcriptions of biblical books from New Testament manuscripts and databases containing 38,150 quotations of all fourteen Pauline Epistles in Greek and 99,790 full-text references to Romans, 1&2 Corinthians and Galatians in Latin.
 These are being made available through the website www.epistulae.org.
 Two doctoral students were also supported to work on theses related to the project's goals, namely an examination of the Pauline text of Origen and an edition of the catena on Galatians attributed to Oecumenius.
-The project's publications, many of which are available under Open Access initiatives, are as follows:
+The project's publications, many of which are available under Open Access initiatives (and are also listed on the University of Birmingham Research Repository), are as follows:

 - H.A.G.
 Houghton, C.M.
 Kreinecker, R.F.
 MacLachlan and C.J.
 Smith (edd.), The Principal Pauline Epistles: A Collation of Old Latin Evidence.
 NTTSD 59.
 Leiden: Brill, 2019. (xii+440pp.)
 ISBN 987-90-09-39049-2.
 Open Access.